If you have questions about purchasing work, exhibitions, collaborations or commissions please contact:

 Representative and Studio Manager

 The foundation of Michael’s design practice in an exploration of graphic forms, patterns and shapes that can be remixed to create new graphic vocabularies and syntactic relationships.
 The work is generated using algorithmic and systematic drawing procedures, and through ‘intuitive accidents’ by misusing common digital tools and pushing limits of programmatic features and effects.
-His color schemes come from an obsession with gradients, layers and transparency, and working in RGB to push the limits of CMYK printable color space.
+His color schemes come from an obsession with gradients, layers, transparency, and superimposition.
+His print work often pushes the limits of printable color space by exploring relationships between RGB and CMYK.
 The work itself is mostly created using vector drawing, not raster, which enables the unique ability of scalability.

-Although his studio practice requires rigorous iterative processes, careful editing, and attention to detail, the work often brings into question the relationship between the hand of the maker and automated digital creation tools.
-The final outcomes are realized and produced with a variety of exploratory print processes, mostly using high-end inkjet printers with speciality papers and fabrics, but also Risograph, serigraphy, and pen-plotter drawing.
+Although his studio practice requires rigorous iterative processes, careful editing, and attention to detail, the work often brings into question the relationship between the hand of the maker and automated digital tools.
+The final outcomes are realized and produced with a variety of exploratory print processes, mostly using high-end inkjet printers with speciality papers and fabrics, but also Risograph, serigraphy, pen-plotter drawing and other exploratory print techniques.

 Growing up in the 80’s, and emerging as a designer in the mid-90’s and early 2000’s, Michael’s aesthetics and design practice were heavily influenced by visual languages at that time (now being recycled and remixed), and by the ever changing role of technology in print design practice (his first poster was created using an Apple IISi and stat camera).
 His early work mixed digital designs with traditional letterpress and screen printing techniques, which can still be seen as an influence in the his work today.
 Overtime, his practice moved away from hands-on processes and more toward digital production, and evolved from a communicative intent to more open poetic interpretations of form.